techlozenge/student-frontend-angular-final/README.md

 ## October 2019

-* Upgrading all data tables to Mat Tables using MatSort and MatPagination
+* Upgraded all data summary tables to Mat Tables using MatSort and MatPagination

 ## September 2019